What Flowers Are Toxic to Cats?

 Some plants are highly toxic to cats, while others don’t present any threat at all.
 Many plants cause mild side effects, like gastrointestinal symptoms (vomiting or diarrhea) or irritation to the mouth and tongue.
 However, other plants contain toxins that are life-threatening, causing heart problems, difficulty breathing, seizures, or damage to organs like the liver and kidneys.

 “There are numerous plants and flowers that are potentially toxic to cats,” Dr. Amy Fox says.
 “Lilies are one of the most infamous flowers that are toxic to cats, as they can cause potentially fatal kidney failure if consumed.”
+In 2025, the ASPCA Poison Control estimatedopens in new tab that 7.5 percent of all calls to the center came from plant exposures.

 What should I do if my cat has eaten a toxic flower?